Theresa Laʻanui: Queen Liliuokalani's estate, next of kin claimants

 Four other court cases surrounded Kuhio's lawsuit to dissolve Liliuokalani's trust and claim next of kin to the queen's estate.
 One was Theresa, the other three claimants were John Colburn, representing the Kawananakoa minors, Emma Defries and Mrs. Keawe Nawahie.
-Theresa claimed next of kin as a great granddaughter of Keohokālole, Liliuokalani's mother, through her own mother Kamaikaopa.
+Theresa claimed next of kin as a great-granddaughter of Keohokālole, Liliuokalani's mother, through her own mother Kamaikaopa.
 Theresa claimed that Keohokalole had four husbands, Kumimeheua was the first husband and Kapaakea the second.
 Kauahaka was the issue of Keohokalole and Kumimeheua.
 Kauahaka had a husband by the name of Kaukahele and born was Kamaikaopa who married Gideon Kailipalaki La`anui and had Theresa.
-Her aunt, Elizabeth Keka`aniau testified in court that it was true along with other testimony from her mother's sister and other old Hawaiians.
+Her aunt, Elizabeth Keka`aniau testified in court that it was true along with other testimony from her mother's sister and by elder Hawaiians.
 But without further sufficient evidence, the claim was dismissed by the Territorial Supreme Court.
 The other three claimants, John Colburn, for the Kawananakoa minors was ruled against and dropped out of court, Emma Defries and Mrs. Keawe Nawahie, were all dismissed by the Territorial Supreme Court for insufficient evidence as well.
 The trustees of Lili`uokalani's estate sued all three Theresa, Emma Defries and Nawahie, demanding to be re-reimbursed for court costs (First Judicial Circuit Court Territory of Hawaii, Filed April 2, 1919, Hawaii State Archives).
 Kuhio's case was settled out-of-court, in exchange of Kuhio dropping the suit, he was awarded the fee simple ownership of Kealohilani property and all his legal expenses were paid by the trustees, Washington Place was to be sold to the Territorial government.